How does the SCMS Board make decisions about conference locations?

 How do I submit a proposal for the SCMS conference?

 To submit a proposal for the SCMS conference, individuals must register for the website before submitting a proposal online.
-If an individual is part of a panel or workshop, the organizer or chair is responsible for submitting all papers or participants within the panel or workshop.
+If an individual is part of a panel, workshop, or roundtable, the organizer or chair is responsible for submitting all papers or participants within the panel, workshop, or roundtable.
 It is the individual’s responsibility to send all the required information to the organizer for input.
 Individuals can submit open call paper proposals directly online but are limited to one proposal per individual.
-For submission requirements, examples and additional details about submitting a proposal online, please visit the "Submission Forms" topic located under the "Conference" topic.

 Is the proposal deadline firm?